mariakrol/learn-kotlin-playground/README.md

 Each inner element needs to have an identifier to help find the localized text in the file.
 This approach would be slightly slower than the previous one.
 But we can lazily parse the whole file on the first request and store the localization model with a link to the PageObject.
-This will save time and we will not have to parse the file every time.
+This will save time, and we will not have to parse the file every time.

 #### Concept 3: Mix
 In this case, we still support a few languages, but some of our localized texts are very, very long, and we can mix approaches.
 Short labels can be stored directly in attributes, and long labels can be moved to a file.